 Generally, a high code churn rate emerges as the outcome when working with unclear or indecisive stakeholders.
 While it may seem harmless, an underconfident stakeholder can cause actual damage to a team, both in terms of morale and progress.
 And it can lead to annoyance or frustration in the team over time.

-If the miscommunication between what was expected and what was delivered led to missing functionality or elements, you will probably notice a significant increase in new work after the new requirements dropped in.
-If the miscommunication is translated into code that needs to be rewritten, you will notice a sharp upsurge in code churn.
-In either case, an extensive boost in activity in the back third of a sprint (that was not triggered by code review) should be treated as an indicator that the deadline may be at risk.
+If miscommunication between expectations and deliverables causes missing functionality or features, the team will likely experience a significant increase in new work after receiving the updated requirements.
+If the miscommunication results in code rewrites, developers will notice a sharp increase in code churn.
+In either case, treat a substantial rise in activity during the final third of a sprint, unless triggered by code reviews, as an indicator that the deadline may be at risk.

-When this pattern is observed sprint over sprint with the same team, it is advisable to check with team members to see if this work pattern is derived from late-arriving requests.
-Usually, the issue a team is addressing should be getting smaller over time as solutions are identified, developed, and optimized.
+If you observe this pattern across multiple sprints with the same team, check with team members to determine whether late-arriving requests are causing this work pattern.
+As the team identifies, develops, and optimizes solutions, it should gradually reduce the size and complexity of the issues it addresses.
 A sudden boom in activity, especially in the later stages of a project, appears to be a signal that something new has come in.

 Solution

 - Perceive that changing requirements from a product owner can indicate that they lack time or money to do what they want.
-This is why the concerned development task doesnโt get their full attention until itโs too late.
+This is why the concerned development task does not get its full attention until it’s too late.
 Thus, it makes sense to be empathetic and have a discussion with the manager.
-The experts of the finest digital transformation company suggest including data in the discussion as it can help get rid of the doubt around whatโs happening and help concentrate on the discussion about how to fix the issue going forward.
+The experts at a leading digital transformation company recommend including data in discussions.
+Doing so helps remove uncertainty about what is happening.
+It also enables teams to focus on finding effective solutions and resolving the issue moving forward.

 Concerned about meeting your business goals ASAP?
 Get efficient software development services from us to minimize your code churn and accelerate organizational growth.